 Like many other laboratories, CLEAR works with animals as part of our science, mainly the gastrointestinal tracts of animals hunted or fished for food.
 Universities have animal ethics that foreground replacement (of animals with non-animals), reduction (of the number of animals needed), and refinement (of studies) to mitigate the number of animals used and the harms caused to those animals.
 At CLEAR, we wish to follow and extend these considerations to include anticolonial relations, humility, Indigenous sovereignty, and accountability, privileging the interconnectedness between humans, animals, and Land.

-There is ample scholarship on feminist animal ethics, which emphasized the care and respect of animals, and works to elevate animals out of lesser-than-humans status.
-At the same time, much of this feminist work focus on an animal’s right to live and not be killed.
-We wish to introduce Indigneous insights and knowledges into this conversation, which can help us focus on killing animals well.
+There is ample scholarship on feminist animal ethics, which emphasize the care and respect of animals, and works to elevate animals out of lesser-than-humans status.
+At the same time, much of this work focus on an animal’s right to live and not be killed.
+We wish to introduce anticolonial and Indigenous values, accountability, and knowledges into this conversation, which can include killing animals well.

-Todd, Z. (2014).
+- Todd, Z. (2014).
 Fish pluralities: Human-animal relations and sites of engagement in Paulatuuq, Arctic Canada. Études/Inuit/Studies, 38(1-2), 217-238.

 - Tuck, E., & Yang, K. W. (2012).
 Decolonization is not a metaphor.
 Decolonization: Indigeneity, Education & Society, 1(1).

-Nadasdy, P. (2011).
+- Nadasdy, P. (2011).
 We don’t harvest animals; we kill them”: agricultural metaphors and the politics of wildlife management in the Yukon.
-Knowing nature: Conversation at the intersection of political ecology and science studies, 137-141.
+Knowing nature: Conversation at the intersection of political ecology and science studies, 137-141